1976 Democratic National Convention: Platform

 The Democrats' 1976 platform called for continued price controls on natural gas, a policy which had caused dwindling domestic natural gas reserves since 1974 and which President Gerald Ford was asking to rescind.
 The platform stated: "Those now pressing to turn natural-gas price regulation over to OPEC, while arguing the rhetoric of so-called deregulation, must not prevail."

 Abortion

-The platform added "it is undesirable to attempt to amend the U.S. Constitution to overturn [Roe v.
+Despite an address from anti-abortion activist Erma Clardy Craven, the platform added "it is undesirable to attempt to amend the U.S. Constitution to overturn [Roe v.
 Wade]".

 Presidential vote tally

 The following people had their names placed in nomination.

 The tally at the convention was:

-Vice Presidential nomination
+Vice presidential nomination

 According to Jimmy Carter, his top choices for vice president were: Walter Mondale, Edmund Muskie, Frank Church, Adlai Stevenson III, John Glenn, and Henry M. Jackson.
 He selected Mondale.